ThoSe1990/cucumber-cpp-docs/docs/chapters/02_cucumber_features.rst

 Option 2: Hashes
 ----------------

-With an additional header in the table we can make this table more descriptive:`:
+With an additional header in the table we can make this table more descriptive:

 .. code-block:: gherkin